 Rumour has it that sex can improve brain function.
 It’s not just about getting hot underneath the sheets, after all.
 Sexual stimulation in both men and women has been shown to increase the activity of specific brain networks, such as the pain, emotional, and reward systems.
 Researchers have likened sex to other stimulants that cause an instant’ high.’
 The increased amounts of oxytocin in the brain (our body’s love hormone) have also been shown to offset the stress hormone cortisol, which is why sex is associated with low anxiety and stress levels.
 Research has shown a positive correlation between frequent sex and memory function in older age and improved adults’ cognitive function.
 Weekly sex led to improvements in memory, attention, word recall, and visual and verbal recognition.

 Food & Nutrition:

 Your diet plays a massive role in your overall health and wellbeing.
 It’s essential to provide our bodies with nutrient-rich foods packed with vitamins and minerals—not forgetting at least two litres of water a day to keep your brain hydrated.
 Some nutritionists recommend a Mediterranean diet for optimal brain health.
+But the MIND Diet is a new found one that helps increase cognitive function and is very similar to the Mediterranean diet.
 Research has found the omega fatty acids found in extra-virgin olive oil and other healthy fats are vital for your cells to function correctly.
 This has been found to decrease your risk of coronary artery disease and increase mental focus, and slow cognitive decline in older adults.
 In more recent years, a plant-based diet has also been praised for its many health benefits.